Bachelor of Nursing

 1. University regulations state that a student whose assessment grade point average (GPA) falls below 2.0 will be placed on academic probation (UNB Calendar: Standing and Promotion Requirements).
 In addition to this regulation, a Nursing student whose assessment GPA falls below 1.7 may be required to withdraw from the program.

-2. The Department of Nursing & Health Sciences has an approved departmental-grading scheme and the following grades are required in the Nursing program:
+2. The Faculty of Nursing and Health Sciences has an approved grading scheme and the following grades are required in the Nursing program:

 • at least a “C” grade in all required nursing, non-nursing and elective classroom courses